lmondada/dphil-thesis/content/04_matching/03_treereduc.md

 - the parent and children of $o \in O$ are the operations that share a value with $o$ in $G$; the parent is the unique operation on the path from $o$ to
   $r$,
-- the children of an operation are ordered according to the the port labels.
+- the children of an operation are ordered according to the port labels.

 {{% /definition %}}